Micaela-Rossi/BaSP2023-Week-14/README.md

 ### Deployment

 Open Visual Studio Code to see the files content.
-Download the credentials file provided in drive folder, and paste it inside of week-14 folder.
+Download the credentials file provided in drive folder, and paste it inside of the main folder of the repo.
 Open console and use the command
 ```
     'npx wdio'.